-Any distributions we make will be at the discretion of our board of directors and will depend upon, among other things, our actual results of operations.
-These results and our ability to pay distributions will be affected by various factors, including the net interest and other income from our portfolio, our operating expenses and any other expenditures.
-For more information, see "Distribution Policy."
+Any distributions we make will be at the discretion of our board of directors and will depend upon, among other things, our actual results

 (1) Includes (1) shares of common stock and Structure and Formation of Our Company" and (2) shares of common stock issuable upon exchange of restricted limited partner profits interests, or LTIP units, and shares of our restricted common stock which we intend to grant to our independent directors, officers and employees upon consummation of this offering under our equity incentive plan, as described under "Our Management-Equity Incentive Plan."
 Excludes shares of our common stock that we may issue and sell upon the full exercise of the underwriters' option to purchase additional shares.